aws-samples/aws-glue-local-development/README.md

 # Glue job local development using Python

-Many of our customers are asking how to develop and test Glue job on a local machine to optimise the costs and have a fast feedback about correct code behaviour after doing any code change.
+This project is a sample project shows how to develop and test AWS Glue job on a local machine to optimize the costs and have a fast feedback about correct code behavior after doing any code change.

+We will analyze movie's data calculating the weighted average and selecting top 10 most popular movies.

-This project is a sample project of doing a simple analysis of movie's data.
-You can download movies.csv and ratings.csv datasets from [this location](http://files.grouplens.org/datasets/movielens/ml-latest.zip).
+You can download input files movies.csv and ratings.csv datasets from [this location](http://files.grouplens.org/datasets/movielens/ml-latest.zip).

 It is demonstrating: